helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 ---

 ### 2.2.
-Evaluation and Objective Function (`_evaluate_boxes`, `_objective`)
+Evaluation and objective function (`_evaluate_boxes`, `_objective`)
 Once a five-box configuration is created, it must be evaluated:

 - **Assignment**: Each SKU is assigned to the smallest available box (sorted by volume) into which it can fit.
 If it fits in none, it is marked as an outlier.

-- **Metric Calculation**: The script calculates the weighted average void fill for all assigned items and the percentage of outliers relative to the total item quantity.
+- **Metric calculation**: The script calculates the weighted average void fill for all assigned items and the percentage of outliers relative to the total item quantity.

-- **Objective Function**: The performance of the configuration is calculated with the following score:
+- **Objective function**: The performance of the configuration is calculated with the following score:

   Score = Void Fill (%) + λ x Outlier Rate (%)

-  The λ (lambda) coefficient is a hyperparameter that serves as a penalty factor.
+  The λ (lambda) coefficient is a parameter that serves as a penalty factor.
 A high λ value heavily penalises configurations that produce many outliers, thus steering the optimisation toward more inclusive solutions at the cost of a potentially higher void fill.

 ```python
 def _evaluate_boxes(self, boxes: List[Box]) -> Tuple[float, float]: